 Listed for heart and lung transplant

 With this development, Riley was placed on the list for a heart and lung transplant.
 For this next stage of Riley’s care, his medical team’s primary goal was to keep him alive until a donor heart and lungs became available.
-His medical team included his cardiologist, Anita L. Szwast, MD, pediatric pulmonologist and Medical Director of CHOP’s Lung Transplant Program and Heart/Lung Transplant Program, Samuel Goldfarb, MD, Brian Hanna, MDCM, and members of the Pulmonary Hypertension Program.
+His medical team included his cardiologist, Anita L. Szwast, MD, members of CHOP’s Lung Transplant Program and Heart/Lung Transplant Program, Brian Hanna, MDCM, and members of the Pulmonary Hypertension Program.

 “He was a purple baby,” says Carol.
 “He couldn’t breathe.
 He couldn’t eat.
 He couldn’t talk.
 He was a very sick child.”
 Any small exertion caused him to throw up.
 With therapy, he learned how to walk, but his body didn’t have the stamina for him to walk more than a few steps at a time.